 Prof. dr. ir.
 Stefan A. F. Bon

 Stefan is a full professor at the University of Warwick in Polymer and Colloid Chemical Engineering.
-Originally from the Netherlands, he has been at Warwick Chemistry since 1998.
-His research team, BonLab, works at the forefront of polymer and colloid science, by blending chemistry, with soft matter physics, and engineering.
+Originally from the Netherlands, he joined Warwick Chemistry in spring 1998.
+His research team, BonLab, works at the forefront of polymer and colloid science, by blending chemistry, with soft matter physics, and chemical engineering.
 His team is working with a variety of multinational industrial players to innovate in science.

 Check out our website BonLab for the info and some trivia.

 What are our recent research outputs and activities?
 Check it out on the BonLab website.

 The BonLab is interested in: